MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/compare-channels.md

 The following table compares the channels and provides scenarios for business use.

 > [!NOTE]
 > After you review this information, your next step is to determine which deployment option, or options, works best for your organization.
-For more information, see [Options for deploying Office Insider](deploy/options.md).
+For more information, see [Options for deploying Microsoft 365 Insider](deploy/options.md).

 |Category |Beta Channel  |Current Channel (Preview)  |
 |---------|---------|---------|